RaviarKarim/HawkesMarkov/README.md

 ### Introduction

 This repository contains the code used for computation and simulation studies of the paper: **Markovian multivariate Hawkes population processes: efficient evaluation of moments**.
 It covers the class of multivariate Hawkes processes with exponential decay.
-It further allows for random marks, which in this setting entails that its intensity jumps according to a random jump size $B_{ij}$.
+It further allows for random marks, which in this setting entails that the jump intensity processes feature a random jump size $B_{ij}$.

 It is emphasized that in this code, the random jump sizes $B_{ij}$ are _exponentially distributed_.
 This is important since (combinations of) the moments of $B_{ij}$ appear in the often convoluted expressions of large matrices and constants.
-Taking a different random jump size would require changing these matrices and constants.
-Finally, we consider the _population process_, which allows for events to depart from the system.
+Taking a different random jump size distribution would require changing these matrices and constants.
+Finally, we consider the _population process_, which allows for departures from the system.

 ---